GI Justice is MIA

 The original MIA was named by WWII platoon sergeant Ralph Abernathy about a month after our nation’s second Veterans Day.
 He and the military town of Montgomery, Alabama knew what it stood for; civil rights for military families like his were Missing In Action.

-2024 is the 60th anniversary of the Civil Rights Act of 1964, but it remains incomplete because veterans like Ralph receive fewer rights than civilians.
+2024 was the 60th anniversary of the Civil Rights Act, but the CRA remains incomplete because veterans like Ralph receive fewer rights than civilians.

 It’s time for a new organization, a new MIA, to finally bring civil rights to military families.